Acting with integrity and respect for

-Enabling human progress around the world is a core commitment and strategic objective for HP.
-We take an uncompromising stance on human rights in our own operations and encourage our suppliers to do the same.
+Respecting human rights is instinctive to HP.
+We take an uncompromising stance on human rights in our own operations, and work to influence others to do the same.

-Our Global Human Rights Policy describes how we integrate respect for human rights worldwide into our operations and value chain.
+Our Global Human Rights Policy and other human-rights related policies describe how we integrate respect for human rights worldwide into our operations and value chain.
 We strive to catalyze greater protection of human rights universally and to lead on these issues in the IT sector.

-Human rights are the fundamental rights, freedoms, and standards of treatment to which all people are entitled.
-(See the United Nations (UN) Universal Declaration of Human Rights).
+Our approach is rooted in the UN Guiding Principles on Business and Human Rights.
 In 2011, the UN Human Rights Council endorsed the “Guiding Principles on Business and Human Rights: Implementing the United Nations ‘Protect, Respect and Remedy’ Framework” (UNGP).
-This provides a conceptual and policy framework for business and human rights, as well as guiding principles for its implementation.
+It provides a conceptual and policy framework for business and human rights, as well as guiding principles for implementation.

 Identifying human rights risks for HP